KalicoCrew/kalico/docs/MPC.md

 After calibration the routine will generate the key model parameters which will be avaliable for use in that printer session and are avaliable in the log for future refernce.
 ![Calibration Parameter Output](/docs/img/MPC_calibration_output.png)

-A *SAVE_CONFIG* command is then required to commit these calibrated parameters to the printer config.
+A **SAVE_CONFIG** command is then required to commit these calibrated parameters to the printer config.
+The save config block should then look similar to the below:
-If you have previously been using PID, PID_V, PID_P you will have to remove or comment these values out of the config section before issuing the *SAVE_CONFIG* command.
-The config block should then have the following parameters:

 ```
 #*# [extruder]